MikeOMa/DriftMLP/docs/source/index.rst

 ====================================

 **DriftMLP** is a pacakage which gives a measure of separation which represents the ocean currents.
+The intended use of the package uses the global drifter program data :cite:p:`GDP`.
+The package can be used with other datasets; however the default parameters will need to be carefully tested.

-It implements a relatively straightforward method described in :cite:p:`o2020estimating`.
+driftmlp implements a relatively straightforward method described in :cite:p:`o2020estimating`.
 We use the h3-system from UBER for discretization and provide various plotting and processing methods for this.
 Our intended uses of the package are: